 The pandemic has made this harder.
 The actions of your institution (and your government) to adapt to pandemic conditions may not make sense to you.
 It may be more obvious how little your government and/or your institution cares about the community of scholars and the advancement of knowledge.
 Seeing how little the powers that be value the work you find valuable is a major contributor to how you are feeling right now.

 Which vision guides your pragmatic decisions, matters.

 In a previous post, I encouraged you not to let the very real threat of job losses prevent you from making tough, and perhaps risky decisions.
 This time, I want to talk about the values that might guide those difficult decisions.

 Meaningfulness and agency make an important contribution to your wellbeing.
 If you choose to prioritize the directives based on the neoliberal vision, and treat the vision that matters most to you as an optional extra, you will still feel overwhelmed.
 You will not feel like a good teacher.
 It will not feel like the kind of job you came in to this for.
 You may find it hard to prioritize research and writing at all, and when you do it will feel less satisfying.
 Those feelings are important.

 While you cannot change the vision driving the institutional decisions, you can prioritize your values for those decisions within your control.
 Your vision of the university as a community of scholars engaged in intellectual inquiry for the creation and dissemination of knowledge cannot serve as a goal in the SMART goals sense.
-It can, however, serve as a guiding star, in the way I talked about that metaphor in September.
+It can, however, serve as a guiding star, in the way I talked about that metaphor in this post.
 As a guide to action, rather than a destination, you want to identify the important qualities of your vision and look for actions within your sphere of influence that are consistent with those qualities.